 The Company has a stock option plan, which is administered by the Board of Directors that provides for both incentive stock options and nonqualified stock options.
 The Company also grants non-qualified stock options to the Board of Directors.
-The maximum number of common shares that can be sold or optioned under the plan is 670,000 shares.
+The maximum number of common shares that can be sold or optioned under the Officer stock option plan and Director stock option plan is 480,000 shares and 190,00 shares, respectively.
 Under the plan, the exercise price of each option shall not be less than 100 percent of the fair market value of the common stock on the date of grant, those options awards generally vest based on five years of continuous service and have a ten-year contractual term.

-As of December 31, 2021 and 2020, there are no options outstanding.
-There was no stock option activity in 2021 and 2020.
+As of December 31, 2022 and 2021, there are no options outstanding.
+There was no stock option activity in 2022 and 2021.